MichalSliwaSE/sep4IoT/README.md

 # SEP4-IoT

 This repository is a part of a bigger Semester Project (SEP).
 It aims at connecting different tiers into a bigger and more complex project.
-The other two tiers are a Front-end (GUI) and a Back-end (server side). rephrase
+The other two tiers are a Front-end and a Back-end.